lagom/lagom/docs/manual/java/guide/services/TLSHttpTransport.md

 Once enabled, your Lagom services will be directly usable with HTTPS.
 At the moment, the Lagom Service Gateway is only bound to HTTP.

-Lagom's development mode instruments the process and injects a self-signed CA and a server certificate emitted by that CA. At same time, the lagom services running in dev mode are automatically tuned to trust those certificates (both the CA and the server certificates) so that you can use service-to-service HTTPS calls.
-At the moment, the Lagom service client uses HTTP.
+Lagom's development mode instruments the process and injects a self-signed certificate.
+At same time, the lagom services running in dev mode are automatically tuned to trust that certificate so that you can use service-to-service HTTPS calls.

+The Lagom service client uses HTTP or HTTPS depending on the Service Locator you used.
 You can create your own HTTPS client using Play-WS or the Akka-HTTP Client API.
 Then, you should do a lookup on the service locator stating you need an HTTPS port and connect normally using Play-WS or Akka-HTTP Client.
-If you use Akka gRPC for inter-service communication, you will need to use HTTPS.
+If you use Akka gRPC for inter-service communication, you may need to use HTTPS.

 ### Using HTTPS in tests